Skip to main content

 Creating a ratio metric

-Creating a ratio metric follows the same approach as creating a simple metric.
-Of course, the difference is that for a ratio metric, you have to select both a fact and aggregation for numerator and denominator.
+Once you have identified your desired ratio metric and its constituent fact aggregations, you can define it in Eppo using the same process as creating a simple metric.
+Of course, the difference is that for a ratio metric, you have to select both a fact and an aggregation for the numerator and denominator.

 Creating a ratio metric